MUIREDCap/field_datacrypt/README.md

   .. if there are no data available (means you didn't use @DATACRYPT-Action-Tag in your project) A message tells you that no data are available for export
-- The created export-files (csv) are removed at the end of the hour within the files are generated on the server
+- The created export-files (csv) are removed at the end of the hour within the files are generated on the server which would be done by the cronjob and the "FieldEncryptionModule.sh"

 ## Files